The Nikon SB-700 is Nikon’s mid-tiered flash, in terms of size, overall features, and price.

 This technique is by no means perfect but it makes for far softer light that you would get if you just directed the flash head straight forward.

 The SB-700 feels very solidly constructed, no complaints in this department.
-Even the battery door which are notorious weak spots on hot shoe flashes, feels plenty strong and secure.
+Even the battery door which seems could be a weak point on hot shoe flashes feels plenty strong and secure.

 The SB-700 weighs 12.7 ounces, or just around .8 pounds.
 The dimensions are 2.8 x 5.0 x 4.1 inches.